mautrix/docs/bridges/go/gmessages/authentication.md

 1. Send `login-google` to start the login.
 2. Log into <https://accounts.google.com/AccountChooser?continue=https://messages.google.com/web/config>
    with your Google account.
+   * Using a private window is recommended to ensure the cookies don't get rotated by the bridge, and because the bridge doesn't support cookies linked to multiple accounts.
-The `continue` URL in the link is chosen so that it would only log into your Google account and not try to pair the browser.
+   * The `continue` URL in the link is chosen so that it would only log into your Google account and not try to pair the browser.
 3. Make a key-value JSON object containing at least the `SID`, `HSID`, `SSID`, `OSID`, `APISID` and `SAPISID` cookies.
 4. Send the JSON object to the bot.